miyagaw61/exgdb/README.md

 gdb-dashboard: not installed
 ```

-You have to install peda and Pwngdb.
+You can install peda, Pwngdb and gdb-dashboard with only each plugin name.

 ```
 $ exgdbctl install peda